Stedi-Demos/scheduled-sftp-poller/README.md

   }

   export interface BucketConfig {
-    bucketName?: string; // optional bucket name used for reading/writing files for this trading partner paths?: BucketPaths;
+    bucketName?: string; // optional bucket name used for reading/writing files for this trading partner (default is the bucket used to back Stedi SFTP) paths?: BucketPaths;
   }

   export interface BucketPaths {
-    inboundPath?: string;  // optional path prefix used when reading incoming files from this trading partner outboundPath?: string; // optional path prefix used when writing outgoing files for this trading partner to pick up }
+    inboundPath?: string;  // optional path prefix used when reading incoming files from this trading partner (default is `trading_partners/${tradingPartnerName}/inbound`) outboundPath?: string; // optional path prefix used when writing outgoing files for this trading partner to pick up (default is `trading_partners/${tradingPartnerName}/outbound`)
+  }

   export interface ResourceIds {